 How to convert a private company into a public company?
 The process of conversion of a Private Limited company to a Public Limited Company is as follows:

-Registrationwala.com is a leading legal consultancy firm providing comprehensive services relating to private limited to public limited company conversion.
+Registrationwala.com is a leading legal consultancy firm providing comprehensive private limited to public limited company conversion services.

 So, take your first steps towards this conversion and reach out to us.